The 3AM Wake-Up Fix: 8 Things That Actually Work

 This is the cheapest fix and the one that moves the most clients.
 So start here.

-• Caffeine cutoff at 2 p.m.
-Caffeine has a 5 to 6 hour half-life.
+• Don’t have caffeine (none!) after 2pm: Caffeine has a 5 to 6 hour half-life.
 So a 3 p.m. coffee is still 25 percent active at 9 p.m.
-You may not feel “wired” at bedtime — the more likely effect is that your deep sleep gets shorter and you surface earlier overnight.
+Why didn’t they teach us this in school?

 Recommended for circadian anchoring